Join Our Family

 - Do you allow tandem riders?
 We do not allow tandem riders to help ensure the safety of both the riders and the horses.

-- Is tipping expected/required for trail rides?
-While never required, tips for the trail guides are always greatly appreciated.
+- Is tipping expected/required?
+While never required, tips for instructors are always greatly appreciated.